Triangle Chapter, American Wine Society

 Parker rating it 95-100!
 Is it really one of the finest wines you have

 ever tasted, extraordinary and flawless?
-On the other hand, if you have
+On the other hand, if you

-for minor adjustments.
+categories for minor adjustments.